 Call for Proposals

-The 2019 cycle started in January and the 2019 call for proposals has now closed.
-Faculty who have submitted a course redesign proposal will be notified of the CRI Committee’s decision by Monday, April 22.
+The 2020 cycle will start the third round of proposals and the 2020 call for proposals will open in January.
+Faculty who have submitted a course redesign proposal will be notified of the CRI Committee’s decision by Friday, February 28.

 Moving Forward After the Proposal

 After you have submitted a proposal to the iLab and it has been accepted by the CRI committee, refer to the following page for more information about the steps on moving forward with your course redesign.